jrfnl/clearPHP/rules/no-unnecessary-string-concatenation.md

 echo 'a' , $b , 'c';

 ```

-At first, the difference is not obvious, as the concatenation operators dot `.` are simply turned into argument separators comma `,`.
-They also look alike very much.
+At first, the difference is not obvious, as the concatenation operators dot `.` are simply turned into argument separators comma's `,`.
+They also look quite similar.

-Behind the scene, since there is no concatenation, this expression will not cost more memory than what is currently used.
+Behind the scenes, however, since there is no concatenation, this expression will not cost more memory than what is currently already being used.

 On the other hand, the first version will start by building the concatenated string at the cost of `strlen($b) + 2` then display it.

 The gain will be significant if `$b` is big enough to have an impact.
 Short values, like integers, word-sized or even sentence-sized strings will be painless.
-BLOB or TEXT from a database or TEXTAREA may be more impacting.
+BLOB or TEXT from a database or TEXTAREA have a bigger impact.

 `echo` will accept several arguments instead of concatenation. `print` will not accept more than one argument.
-Other functions that consumes big pieces of text, such as `file_put_contents` or `fwrite` will have to be checked.
+Other functions that consume big pieces of text, such as `file_put_contents()` or `fwrite()` will have to be checked.

 ```php
 <?php